 Porcelain veneers can be used for subtle changes or dramatic transformations.
 A porcelain veneer is a thin, translucent shell of tooth-like material that is bonded to the front of teeth.
+They are a highly sought-after cosmetic dental procedure.
 Dr. Alla Brown and Dr. Amanda Newberry offer porcelain veneers to patients who want to improve the beauty, health, or function of their teeth.

 Porcelain Veneers Before & After

 We restored this patient’s smile using a combination of porcelain veneers and porcelain crowns.

 Porcelain veneers are used for a number of cosmetic and functional concerns including:

 - Closing spaces between teeth